gukaizeg/-CMPT353-COMPUTATIONAL-DATA-SCIENCE-/Exercise 1/README.md

 - Statsmodels
 - Jupyter

-#### Jupyter Notebook
-Start by launching a Jupyter Notebook to explore and manipulate data.
-Detailed steps and features of Jupyter Notebooks can be found in the provided [Jupyter instructions](URL-to-Jupyter-instructions).

 #### Tasks
 1. **Data Visualization and Signal Processing:**
    - Create a sine wave signal array, simulate noisy sensor data, and attempt to filter out the noise.